 How To Get To Murano Island

-A Venice day trip to Murano Island is very easy.
+A day trip to Murano Island is very easy.
 Visitors take public transportation from Venice to Murano by ACTV’s waters (Venice’s transportation system).
 Though colorful, ACTV’s map of all the waterbus’ routes look quite overwhelming, so we will make it as black and white for you as possible.

 If you are coming from the most popular route, S. Zaccaria (the waterfront promenade in front of Piazza San Marco and Doge’s Palace), take the 4.2 line waterbus.
 This route takes around 40 minutes.
 The 4.2 line drops visitors off in six different locations on Murano Island, but we recommend either Colonna or Museo.
 Colonna is close to the glass blowing demonstration, whereas Museo is close to the Glass Museum.
 For reference, Murano Island is very small, to walk from Colonna to Museo is around 15 minutes.

-Prices will vary depending on where you start, but can be purchased at a ticket stand in front of the waterbus stations.
-If you are wanting to visit Burano Island and use waterbus’ throughout your visit in Venice, we recommend you purchase a pass that best fits your needs.
+Prices will vary depending on where you start but can be purchased at a ticket stand in front of the waterbus stations.
+If you are wanting to visit Burano Island and use waterbus’ throughout your visit to Venice, we recommend you purchase a pass that best fits your needs.
 For more information please visit Veneto Inside.
 Please make sure you purchase your ticket (don’t try to be sneaky) and if you have trouble scanning it at the stations, keep it with you because someone will ask to see it onboard.

 Exploring Murano Island